 All cancellations and refund requests MUST be made in writing/email form.
 We will not take cancellations over the phone.

-If a camper cancels prior to one month before the start of camp OR if we can fill the camper’s space with someone from the waiting list, then a 100% refund (minus $25 processing fee) can be requested.
+- 100% refund (minus $25 processing fee) if the cancelation is more than one month before the start of camp OR if we can fill the camper’s space with someone from the waiting list.

-If it’s within 2 weeks of the start date, no refunds can be requested with the exception for documented medical/family crisis.
+- No refund if the cancelation is within 2 weeks of the start date with the exception for documented medical/family crisis.
 These will be considered on an individual basis.

 What should I expect at camper check-in on the first day?

-The first day we will check in each camper, make sure all balances are paid, visit with the nurse/staff to be sure all health information is accurate and medications are turned in and for overnight campers you have a chance to visit the camp store.
+The first day we will check in each camper, make sure all balances are paid, visit with the nurse/staff to be sure all health information is accurate and medications are turned in.

 Depending on the number of campers checking in, we can have some long lines.
 To help move things along quickly please be sure to have the following information:

 - Pay all balances prior to the start of camp.